16 Days |

 In ancient texts, the city is referred to as Sea Mountain and was known as one of the busiest ports in the country, from where people used to travel for trade.

 Next day, we begin the day by exploring the city of Mahabalipuram.
 The city has held great importance as a busy port in the past and is famous for its cave temples as well as the mandapams, which are also carved out of rocks.
 These ancient temples and mandapams depict scenes from Indian legends, mythological stories and from epic poems written during the time.
-Mostly all the temples in the city were built by Narasimhavarman and Rajasimhavarman.
+Most temples in the city were built by Narasimhavarman and Rajasimhavarman.
 Furthermore, it is said that the city was basically developed by Narasimhavarman.

 After we help you tour the city, we will travel to Pondicherry, the beautiful former French Colony.